Tufafo/myblog/src/site/notes/语言卡片盒/TLAPlus/TLAPlus 操作符和函数.md

 #### IF THEN ELSE

-IF Condition THEN Exp1 ELSE Exp2.
+`IF Condition THEN Exp1 ELSE Exp2`

 #### CHOOSE